elektricM/amd-bc250-docs/docs/linux/cachyos.md

 6. **Reboot and enjoy**

 !!! warning "If Installation ISO Doesn't Boot"
     If you have issues with the standard ISO (black screen, GPU panic), the installer may have reverted to a broken kernel version.
-See the [Legacy Installation Method](#legacy-installation-method) below or try [Arch Migration](#arch-migration).
+See the [Legacy Installation Method](#legacy-installation-method) below or try the [Arch Migration](#arch-migration-alternative-method) method.

 ---